Chahamanas of Shakambhari

 The Chahamanas of Shakambhari (IAST: Cāhamāna), colloquially known as the Chauhans of Sambhar or Chauhans of Ajmer, were an Indian dynasty that ruled parts of present-day Rajasthan and neighbouring areas between the sixth and twelfth centuries in the Indian subcontinent.
 The territory ruled by them was known as Sapadalaksha.
-They were the most prominent ruling family of the Chauhan Rajput clan.
+They were the most prominent ruling family of the Chauhan clan of Rajputs.

-The Chahamanas originally had their capital at Shakambhari (present-day Sambhar Lake Town).
-Until the 10th century, they ruled as Pratihara vassals.
-When the Pratihara power declined after the Tripartite Struggle, the Chahamana ruler Simharaja assumed the title Maharajadhiraja.
-In the early 12th century, Ajayaraja II moved the kingdom's capital to Ajayameru (modern Ajmer).
-For this reason, the Chahamana rulers are also known as the "Chauhans of Ajmer".
+The Chahamanas of Shakambhari were initially vassals of the Gurjara-Pratihara Empire until the 10th century, with their original capital at Shakambhari (modern-day Sambhar).
+Following the decline of Pratihara power, the Chahamana ruler Simharaja asserted independence and assumed the title Maharajadhiraja.
+In the early 12th century, Chahamana power began to rise, and Ajayaraja II transferred the kingdom's capital to Ajayameru (modern-day Ajmer), after which the dynasty is also known as the Chahamanas of Ajmer, or the Chauhans of Ajmer.

-The Chahamanas fought several wars with their neighbours, including the Chaulukyas of Gujarat, the Tomaras of Delhi, the Paramaras of Malwa and the Chandelas of Bundelkhand.
-From 11th century onwards, they started facing Muslim invasions, first by the Ghaznavids, and then by the Ghurids.
-The Chahamana kingdom reached its zenith under Vigraharaja IV in the mid-12th century.
-The dynasty's power effectively ended in 1192 CE, when the Ghurid invader Muhammad of Ghor defeated and executed Vigraharaja IV's nephew Prithviraj Chauhan.
+The Chahamanas fought several wars with neighbouring dynasties, including the Chaulukyas of Gujarat, the Tomaras of Delhi, the Paramaras of Malwa, and the Chandelas of Jejakabhukti.
+From the 11th century onward, they also faced invasions from Muslim powers, initially the Ghaznavids and later the Ghurids.
+The kingdom reached its greatest extent under Vigraharaja IV in the mid-12th century.
+Chahamana power effectively ended in 1192 CE, when Muhammad of Ghor defeated Prithviraja III (Prithviraj Chauhan) at the Second Battle of Tarain and subsequently executed him, installing his son Govindaraja IV as a Ghurid vassal.
+Later, Hariraja rebelled against the Ghurids but was defeated in 1194 CE.
+Following his defeat, Hariraja, along with members of his family (dynasty), committed suicide by self-immolation, bringing the Chahamana dynasty of Shakambhari to an end.